Do Different Tracking Tasks Require Different Appearance Models?: Abstract

 \section{Abstract}

 Tracking objects of interest in a video is one of the most popular and widely applicable problems in computer vision.
 However, with the years, a Cambrian explosion of use cases and benchmarks has fragmented the problem in a multitude of different experimental setups.
-As a consequence, the literature has fragmented too, and now the novel approaches proposed by the community are usually specialised to fit only one specific setup.
-To understand to what extent this specialisation is actually necessary, in this work we present \textbf{UniTrack}, a solution to address \emph{five} different tasks within the same framework.
-UniTrack consists of a single and task-agnostic appearance model, which can be learned in a supervised or self-supervised fashion, and multiple ``heads'' to address individual tasks and that do not require training.
-We show how most tracking tasks can be solved within this framework, and that the \emph{same} appearance model can be used to obtain performance that is competitive against specialised methods for all the five tasks considered.
-The framework also allows us to analyse appearance models obtained with the most recent self-supervised methods, thus significantly extending their evaluation and comparison to a larger variety of important problems.
-Code available at \href{https://github.com/Zhongdao/UniTrack}{this URL}.
+As a consequence, the literature has fragmented too, and now novel approaches proposed by the community are usually specialised to fit only one specific setup.
+To understand to what extent this specialisation is necessary, in this work we present \textbf{UniTrack}, a solution to address \emph{five} different tasks within the same framework.
+UniTrack consists of a single and task-agnostic appearance model, which can be learned in a supervised or self-supervised fashion, and multiple ``heads'' that address individual tasks and do not require training.
+We show how most tracking tasks can be solved within this framework, and that the \emph{same} appearance model can be successfully used to obtain results that are competitive against specialised methods for most of the tasks considered.
+The framework also allows us to analyse appearance models obtained with the most recent self-supervised methods, thus extending their evaluation and comparison to a larger variety of important problems.